zalando/postgres-operator/docs/quickstart.md

 kubectl create -f manifests/minimal-postgres-manifest.yaml
 ```

-After the cluster manifest is submitted and passed the validation the operator
+After the cluster manifest is submitted the operator will create Service and
-will create Service and Endpoint resources and a StatefulSet which spins up new
+Endpoint resources and a StatefulSet which spins up new Pod(s) given the number
-Pod(s) given the number of instances specified in the manifest.
-All resources
+of instances specified in the manifest.
+All resources are named like the
-are named like the cluster.
-The database pods can be identified by their number
+cluster.
+The database pods can be identified by their number suffix, starting
-suffix, starting from `-0`.
-They run the [Spilo](https://github.com/zalando/spilo)
+from `-0`.
+They run the [Spilo](https://github.com/zalando/spilo) container
-container image by Zalando.
-As for the services and endpoints, there will be one
+image by Zalando.
+As for the services and endpoints, there will be one for the
-for the master pod and another one for all the replicas (`-repl` suffix).
-Check
+master pod and another one for all the replicas (`-repl` suffix).
+Check if all
-if all components are coming up.
-Use the label `application=spilo` to filter and
+components are coming up.
+Use the label `application=spilo` to filter and list
-list the label `spilo-role` to see who is currently the master.
+the label `spilo-role` to see who is currently the master.

 ```bash
 # check the deployed cluster